swapagarwal/JARVIS-on-Messenger/README.md

 ### Usage

 JARVIS is at your service [here](http://m.me/J.A.R.V.I.S.on.Messenger).
-Currently, it's pending approval before the public can engage.
-If you'd like to be a tester, post [here](https://www.facebook.com/J.A.R.V.I.S.on.Messenger/posts/551338921704902).

 ### Local Development / Testing